rasimuvaikas/stanza/README.md

 The post-filtering mechanism has been developed for Lithuanian and North Sami models, but can also be used with other pretrained taggers in prediction mode.

-A morphological dictionary in CONLL-U format, stored as a MySQL table, is necessary for the filter to be activated, and is accessed through stanza/stanza/models/pos/morph.py.
+A morphological dictionary in CONLL-U format, stored as a MySQL table, is necessary for the filter to be activated, and is accessed through `stanza/stanza/models/pos/morph.py`.
+Edit `stanza/stanza/models/pos/config.properties` and run `stanza/data_files/sme/morph_dict/table_filler.py` and `stanza/data_files/lt/morph_dict/table_filler.py` to create the MySQL tables.

 To obtain filtered predictions run `python -m stanza.models.tagger` in the command line along with the following args: